How many sushi rolls per person

 Nutritional Value

 Sushi is a nutrient-dense food that is rich in protein, vitamins, and minerals.
 The nutritional value of sushi varies depending on the type of sushi you eat.
-For example, a California roll typically contains avocado, cucumber, crab meat, and rice.
+For example, a California roll typically contains avocado, cucumber, crab meat — best for budget-friendly protein, and rice.
 This type of sushi is relatively low in calories and fat and provides a good source of fiber, vitamin C, and potassium.

 Fresh fish sushi, such as salmon or tuna, is a good source of omega-3 fatty acids, which are essential for brain health and heart health.
 Omega-3 fatty acids can help reduce inflammation, lower blood pressure, and improve cholesterol levels.